Amsterdam-Internships/Pole-Part-Segmentation/README.md

 * Before running the training algorithm, split your data using the stratified split code `0 - stratified_split_for_laz.py` in KPConv folder.
 This code is reading laz format.
 Note that for handling `.ply` files requires some modifications.
 * Prepare the data using `Prepare_data_xyzrgbi.py` .
 This code prepares .laz files, saves them as `.ply` with normalized coordinates, color and intensity values and gives them proper names.
-* Create a Data folder inside the KPConv folder and add the three folders of `train_ply`, `val_ply`, and `test_ply` containing the prepared point clouds to it.
+* Create a `Data` folder inside the `KPConv` folder and add the three folders of `train_ply`, `val_ply`, and `test_ply` containing the prepared point clouds to it.
 * Modify the `self.path` variable in the `./KPConv/datasets/ShapeNetPart.py` to read the point clouds from the Data folder.
 * Determine whether the intensity and color values are going to be fed into the model in the `./KPConv/training_ShapeNetPart.py` and `./KPConv/utils/config.py` by modifying the variables `intensity_info` and `color_info`.
 * Run the `./KPConv/training_ShapeNetPart.py`

 #### If you are runnning on our provided dataset: <br />

-* Copy the folders inside the 'data' folder to ./KPConv/Data
+* Copy the folders inside the `data` folder to `./KPConv/Data`
-* Modify the 'self.path' variable in the ShapenNetPart.py in the ./KPConv/datasets folder to read the point clouds from the Data folder
+* Modify the `self.path` variable in the `./KPConv/datasets/ShapeNetPart.py` folder to read the point clouds from the `Data` folder.
-* Determine whether the intensity and color values are going to be fed into the model in the training_ShapeNetPart (color_info, intensity_info) and in ./KPConv/utils/config.py.
+* Determine whether the intensity and color values are going to be fed into the model in the `./KPConv/training_ShapeNetPart.py` and `./KPConv/utils/config.py` by modifying the variables `intensity_info` and `color_info`.
-* Run the training_ShapeNetPart.py
+* Run the `./KPConv/training_ShapeNetPart.py`

 ### Testing
-* Find the trained model (log folder_) in the ./KPConv/results that you want to test and copy the path to it.
+* Find the trained model (log folder_) in `./KPConv/results` that you want to test and copy the path to it.
-* Assign the file path to the chosen_log variable in ./KPConv/test_any_model.py
+* Assign the file path to the `chosen_log` variable in `./KPConv/test_any_model.py`
-* Make sure that the conda environment (tf-gpu) is activated.
+* Make sure that the conda environment `(tf-gpu)` is activated.
-* Run test_any_model.py
+* Run `test_any_model.py`

 ### Inference

 ## Performances

-The following tables report the current performances on different tasks and datasets.
+The results of different experiments are shown in the table below.
+The mIoU values shows that overall using intensity and color values is useful when distinguishing between pole attachments.
+Particularly, the improvement reflects in distinguishing different types of signs better as they have high reflectivity and distinct colors.

 ### Part Segmentation of Pole-like objects